da-nish/flutter_eval_dummy/README.md

 6. Create a package inside the project flutter create --template=package remote_update

-7. Download a flutter_eval.json file from the package provider, search in github or pubdev paste inside
+7. Download a flutter_eval.json file from the package provider, search in github or pubdev, there should not be more than 1 file paste inside
     ```
     remote_update